fyngyrz/NWS-Temperature/README.md

 There is a list of station codes **[on this page](http://www.datasink.com/cgi-bin/stationCodes.cgi)**.

-So for instance, I find my station by searching that page for "Glasgow", and there it is, Glasgow MT, "kggw":
+So for instance, I find my station by searching that page for "Glasgow", and there it is, Glasgow MT, "KGGW":

 ![Station Code Search](http://fyngyrz.com/images/kggw.png)

-I remove the k, and construct xxx + MTR + ggw = xxxMTRggw.
-It looks like this  on my system:
+I remove the k, and construct xxx + MTR + ggw = xxxMTRggw  \(Notice the use of lower case instead of upper case, following the example the NWS provides for doing this.\) It looks like this  on my system:

 ```python
 stationid = "xxxMTRggw"